slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"If cats looked like frogs we’d realize what nasty, cruel little bastards they are.
 Style.
 That’s what people remember."
 -- Terry Pratchett [1948]*

-A beautiful person always see beauty in others.
 Beauty grabs attention.
 Personality grabs the heart.
+A beautiful person always see beauty in others.

 > *"Many complain of their looks but none of their brains."
 -- vox populi*

+> *"It is amazing how complete is the delusion that beauty is goodness."
+-- Leo Tolstoy [1828]*

 > *"Clothes make the man.
 Naked people have little or no influence on society."
 -- Mark Twain [1835]*